aws-controllers-k8s/community/docs/content/docs/tutorials/rds-example.md

 ## Restore Snapshot to DBInstance or DBCluster

 You can restore a snapshot to DBInstance or DBCluster with setting `SnapshotIdentifier` inside `DBCluster` or `DBSnapshotIdentifier` inside `DBInstance` CRD to restore the snapshot to a DBCluster or DBInstance.
-'SnapshotIdentifier' need match the existing DBCluster snapshot identifier or ARN of DBInstance snapshot, `DBSnapshotIdentifier` need match the identifier of an existing DBSnapshot.
+`SnapshotIdentifier` need match the existing DBCluster snapshot identifier or ARN of DBInstance snapshot, `DBSnapshotIdentifier` need match the identifier of an existing DBSnapshot.
 Once it's set and resource created, update them will have no effect.
 You can use the following example to restore a DBSnapshot to DBCluster:

 ```bash